pcstout/syn-reports/README.md

                         Path to export the report to.
 Specify a path that ends in ".csv" to export to a specific file otherwise a timestamped filename will be created in the out path.
+  --has-member [HAS_MEMBER]
+                        Only report teams that also have this user in the team.
 ```

 ### team-members